fastforwardlabs/blog_deprecated/_posts/2017-03-09-fairml-auditing-black-box-predictive-models.md

 issue](https://arxiv.org/abs/1104.3913).
 The [Fairness, Accountability and Transparency in Machine Learning](http://www.fatml.org/) community is active and dedicated to this line of research.
-[Recent work](https://arxiv.org/abs/1610.02413) have articulated [new definitions of fairness](https://www.cis.upenn.edu/~aaroth/rawlsbandits.html), and [the inherent tradeoffs](https://arxiv.org/abs/1609.05807) that different notions of fairness lead to.
+[Recent work](https://arxiv.org/abs/1610.02413) has articulated [new definitions of fairness](https://www.cis.upenn.edu/~aaroth/rawlsbandits.html), and [the inherent tradeoffs](https://arxiv.org/abs/1609.05807) that different notions of fairness lead to.